MaastrichtU-IDS/d2s-docs/docs/start-create-mappings.md

 ---

-## Executing the mapping queries
+## Executing the mappings

-To perform the transformation, the mappings will be executed using the [data2services-sparql-operations](https://github.com/MaastrichtU-IDS/data2services-sparql-operations) module.
+To perform the transformation, the SPARQL mapping queries will be executed using the [data2services-sparql-operations](https://github.com/MaastrichtU-IDS/data2services-sparql-operations) module.

 This tool uses the [rdf4j](https://rdf4j.eclipse.org/) framework to execute multiple SPARQL queries files, marked by the `.rq` extension, from a same repository on a SPARQL endpoint.